Nyköping: Military history

 Nyköping has been a stronghold for the reconnaissance squadrons of the Swedish Air Force.
-Between 1941 and 1980, the nearby Stockholm Skavsta Airport was hosting the Södermanland Wing (F 11) which had three squadrons with reconnaissance aircraft.
+Between 1941 and 1980, the nearby Stockholm Skavsta Airport hosted the Södermanland Wing (F 11), which had three squadrons with reconnaissance aircraft.
 It was the only dedicated reconnaissance wing in the Swedish Air Force.
 The city has also hosted the flying school of the Swedish Army which was located at Brandholmen between 1963 and 1985.

 Geography

 Position

-Nyköping lies about 100 km south-west of capital Stockholm along the Baltic Sea.
+Nyköping lies about 100 km south-west of the capital Stockholm along the Baltic Sea.
 It is roughly 60 km north-east of Norrköping, both cities being accessible by highway-divided motorway.
 It is also about 80 km south of Eskilstuna; the largest settlement of the county.
-The northern areas of the city is on exactly the same parallel of 58° 46' N as Canadian 'polar bear capital of the world' Churchill, demonstrating how warm the climate is in comparison in spite of its northerly latitude.
+The northern areas of the city is on exactly the same parallel of 58° 46' N as Canadian "polar bear capital of the world" Churchill, demonstrating how warm the climate is in comparison in spite of its northerly latitude.
 The southern edge of the municipality also straddles the same parallel as the northernmost point of mainland Scotland at Thurso – that has a much more narrower range of temperature.
 The southern edge of the municipality is the southernmost point of Svealand, the middle of Sweden's traditional three crown lands that once formed the country.
 The city is located at a few miles more southerly latitude than the country's northernmost west coast town of Strömstad.
+The line of 17°E goes through Nyköping, thus the city is eight minutes ahead in solar time of the GMT +1 line that Sweden follows for its time zone.